mvrk/TEAKWOOD/static/doc/_build/html/_sources/models.txt

 .. topic:: Servers

-    Currently Scgate provides conditional computing resources to our customers. more information about customer levels please navigate to `here`_.
+    Currently Teakwood provides conditional computing resources to our customers. more information about customer levels please navigate to `here`_.

 .. _here: http://localhost:8000/about/services/